sage-code/maj/nouns.md

 ## Large

-For substantive larger then usual, you must convert "a" to "o" and add 'ga
+For substantive larger then usual, you must convert "a" to "o" and add o'ga

 * gaso = large
 * eta  = this